EvGRaF87/OP13T-Drivers/README.md

 # 13T Drivers
 <a href="https://t.me/OnePlus_11_12_13"><img src="https://img.shields.io/badge/Telegram-Channel-blue?longCache=true&style=flat"></a>

-This is a module for OnePlus 13T owners, who are flashing OOS from the OnePlus 13s
+This is a module for OnePlus 13T owner, for fix camera functionality and correct battery capacity after updating to or converting to OxygenOS 15.

 ### KernelSU